jamalmazrui/CSUNATC18docs/ReadMe.md

 ## Miscellaneous

-If CSUN speakers participate by sharing in this manner, then their digital learning aids will be available to benefit anyone interested.
-This will help to spread education about accessibility and further its implementation.
+If CSUN speakers participate by sharing in this manner, then their digital learning aids will be available to benefit more people.
+Undoubtedly, there were more interested in their sessions than who could attend, given scheduling or financial limitations, so this makes knowledge available more broadly.
+It spreads education about accessibility and furthers its implementation.

 This project is an experiment in a self-service system based on professional trust.
 Please post document links only if you were a speaker at the 2018 [CSUN Assistive Technology Conference](http://csunconference.org).